gin66/FastAccelStepper/README.md

 ### ESP32-MINI-1

 Compatibility with ESP32-MINI-1: At least mcpwm and pulse counter modules are listed in the datasheet.
 So there are chances, that this lib works.

+### Raspberry pi pico/pico 2

+Uses the pio module.
+Pico offers two pios and pico 2 offers three pios.
+Each pio contains four state machines and every state machine can drive one stepper.

+Integration with our sw using pio: FastAccelStepper claims always a complete pio.
+This means all four state machines are not available for the app.
+The second pio will be claimed, when allocating a fifth stepper.
+The third - on pico 2, when allocating the nineth stepper.
+Unused state machines of a pio cannot be used, because FastAccelStepper's pio code needs 100% of the available program space (32 words - none left).

 ### Atmel SAM Due